Just because we can eat a particular food doesn't mean that a Chihuahua can.

 A lethal dosage of hops varies depending on the type of hops ingested (dried plugs typically more toxic), the Chihuahua's weight, and how he reacts to it.
-However, ingestion of even small amounts has been proven fatal in Chihuahua.
+However, ingestion of even small amounts can be fatal to Chihuahuas.

-Like its onion counterpart, garlic contains a substance called thiosulfate, which dogs lack the necessary enzyme to digest Onions also contain organosulfer compounds, which are metabolized into oxidative compounds that attack red blood cells in a condition known as Heinz Body Anemia.
+Like its garlic counterpart, onions contain a substance called thiosulfate, which dogs lack the necessary enzyme to digest.
+Onions also contain organosulfer compounds, which are metabolized into oxidative compounds that attack red blood cells in a condition known as Heinz Body Anemia.

 Symptoms of onion poisoning include vomiting, diarrhea, excessive salivation, pale gums, dark-colored urine, lethargy, weakness, increased heart rate, excessive and/or involuntary urination.
 In severe cases, seizure, collapse and death may occur.
-Symptoms are usually visible within 24-72 hours of exposure.
+Symptoms are usually visible within 24 to 72 hours of exposure.

 Onions are lethal to Chihuahuas at a dose of 30 to 60 grams per pound of body weight.
 If your Chihuahua weighs five pounds, for instance, ingesting 150 to 300 grams of onion can be fatal.
 If your Chihuahua weighs three pounds, just 90 to 160 grams can be fatal.

 Symptoms of macadamia nut poisoning include weakness, lethargy, vomiting, hyperglycemia, tremors, increased heart rate and ataxia.
 In severe cases, collapse and death may occur.
-Symptoms are usually visible within 2 to 12 hours of exposure.
+Symptoms are usually visible within 2-12 hours of exposure.

-Macadamia nuts are rarely lethal to Chihuahuas, though symptoms have been reported at doses of 4.8 to 62.4 grams of nuts per pound of body body.
-If your Chihuahua weighs five pounds, for instance, ingesting 24 to 312 grams of macadamia nuts can be fatal.
-If your Chihuahua weighs three pounds, just 14.4 to 187.2 grams can be fatal.
+Macadamia nuts are rarely lethal to Chihuahuas, though symptoms have been reported at doses of 4.8 to 62.4 grams of nuts per pound of body weight.
+If your Chihuahua weighs five pounds, for instance, ingesting 24 to 312 grams of macadamia nuts may cause symptoms to manifest.
+If your Chihuahua weighs three pounds, just 14.4 to 187.2 grams can cause symptoms to manifest.

 Nutmeg is a culinary spice derived from the tropical evergreen tree Myristica in Asia and the western Pacific.
 It's used as a flavoring agent in many dishes, including cookies, cakes, eggnog, soups, custards, sauces and more.
 While humans can safely consume low-to-moderate doses of nutmeg without any ill effect, dogs cannot.